13 Days from$3000 p/p in USD

 Day by Day Overview

-Upon your arrival in the evening you will be met and driven to the hotel, which takes about 30 minutes.
+Upon your arrival in the evening you will be greetd at the airport and driven to the hotel, which takes about 30 minutes.

 D/FB Lake Nakuru Lodge

-Birds of prey are common in this park, among them are augur buzzards, long-crested and snake eagles.
+Birds of prey are common in this park, among them are augur buzzards, long-crested and black-chested snake eagles.
 Since the park has different biotopes you find different bird species accordingly.
 Colourful finches and sunbirds, bee-eaters, ibises, flamingos, pelicans, starlings and the less conspicuous pipits and chats.
 Ducks, geese and plovers cannot be missed as well as migrants which can be found at the lake in the form of small plovers and others in the forest from October to April.
 Morning and afternoon game drives.
 Lunch in the lodge.
 Walk around in the lodge compound, it is absolutely worth it!
 You will be surprised what kind of birds you can find – broad-billed roller, mocking cliff-chat, amethyst sunbird, white-browed robin-chat just to name a few.

 D/FB Lake Nakuru Lodge